GRANGE PARK OPERA IS A CHARITY | DONATE TO BAMBER GASCOIGNE LEGACY PROJECT

 Sir David Pountney CBE

-David Pountney suggested the project to Grange Park Opera CEO & Founder Wasfi Kani in October 2019.
+David Pountney suggested the project to Grange Park Opera Founder Wasfi Kani in October 2019.
 There was no holding her back: “Within two days I was at Chester Music examining the 358 giant sheets of Tavener’s manuscript.
 It quickly became clear this was a masterpiece that needed to be brought to life.
 We are now actively searching for collaborators to give premières in Europe and, of course, in India.
 The search for Indian philanthropists begins”.